NREL/buildstock-projections-docs/_sources/inputs/building_options.md

 # Future Building Options
-At each timestep, building stock inputs can be updated for the existing stock and/or the set of new construction buildings with the use of a common file format stored as .csvs.
+At each timestep, building stock inputs can be updated for the existing stock and/or the set of new construction buildings with the use of a common file format stored as .csv.
 We provide example files for new construction (ResStock and ComStock) [here](https://github.com/NREL/buildstock-projections/tree/main/resources/inputs), while more complex test files for [existing](https://github.com/NREL/buildstock-projections/tree/main/tests/test_files/project_CA/existing) and [new construction](https://github.com/NREL/buildstock-projections/tree/main/tests/test_files/project_CA/new_construction) ResStock buildings can be found in the [tests](https://github.com/NREL/buildstock-projections/tree/main/tests/test_files/project_CA) directory.
 The goal of these inputs are to change specific options for future building stock states.

 ## Package Apply File
 Both new construction and existing inputs may include a package_apply file as a way to help organize inputs and specify in which years packages get applied.
 The following columns are used to specify how packages are applied, all other column headers will be ignored: